FraserR1188/plant-plates/README.md

 - As a returning user, I want to be able to login easily on the homepage.
 - As a returning user, I want to be able to create / read / edit / delete my own recipes.
-- As a returning user, I want to be able to search for recipes with keyword criteria, as well as specific recipe criteria e.g. difficulty, cuisine, ingredients, how to cook.
 - As a returning user, I want to see featured / trending recipes on the homepage.
 - As a returning user, I want the website to be accessible on any device.
 - As a returning user, I want the recipe layout to be in an organised list with an image referring to the dish.